HicResearch/TREEHOOSE/doc/architecture/Design-Considerations.md

 - [AWS Config](https://aws.amazon.com/config/) is enabled in all AWS accounts and the config records centralised for Auditing.
 - [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) is used for
-  log aggregation and metrics for each TRE project/AWS account
+  log aggregation and metrics for each TRE project/AWS account.

 ## Security